ibm-cloud-docs/cloud-databases/terra-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="2h"}

 In this tutorial, you learn how to use Terraform to provision an {{site.data.keyword.databases-for-postgresql}}.
-For more information, see [IBM Cloud in the Terraform Registry.](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database){: external}
 {: shortdesc}

 ## Before you begin